Get Matched With Finance Colleges

 • Data gathering through researching competitors, consulting with clients, and visiting manufacturing and other sites to gain firsthand knowledge

-Most financial modeling & valuation analysts, and most nearly every financial professional, works in offices.
+Most financial modeling & valuation analysts, and most financial professionals, work in offices.
 Many will work in the financial districts of large and medium-sized cities.
 Virtually all positions are full-time and the work is demanding.
 Many analysts work in excess of 40 hours per week, especially when they are looking for career advancement or gaining financial analyst training experience.

 • Subject Focus